 Saves Clients Time and Money on the Job Site

-Due to our unique panelized shell construction process, much of the building work is done ahead of schedule in our shop.
+Due to our unique panelized shell construction process, much of the post-and-beam building work is done ahead of schedule in our shop.
 The Douglas-fir timbers are kiln-dried, pre-cut, and pre-stained to allow for a faster build.
-Yankee Barn Homes uses our True Wall and True Roof™ Panel System, which is constructed at our production facility.
+Yankee Barn Homes uses our True Wall and True Roof™ Panel System, constructed at our production facility.

 True Wall Precut Line